cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/outlook-notifications.md

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/create_connection_step2.png" alt="Pick an Outlook connection" %}}

 After selecting the connection type, a form will appear.
-Provide a name, select a location and click on "Sign in with Windows".
+Provide a name, select a location (we recommend `Cobalt` > `Connections`) and click on "Sign in with Microsoft".
 If needed, you can configure "Advanced settings" as well.

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/create_connection_step3.png" alt="Configure the connection" %}}